 Matching Starting Capital with Trading Style

-If you believe you have a good and tested system (you have tested it, not someone else) which will enable you to trade as a short term speculator – and are content to risk no more than 10 percent of your trading capital on any one trade, and also take a maximum 20 percent loss on the same, then it’s not unreasonable to conclude that you’re ready to give option trading for a living a serious go.
+If you believe that you have a good and tested system (you have tested it, not someone else) that will enable you to trade as a short term speculator – and are content to risk no more than 10 percent of your trading capital on any one trade, and also take a maximum 20 percent loss on the same, then it’s not unreasonable to conclude that you’re ready to give option trading for a living a serious go.
 Starting with around $10,000 capital, this making a full-time living from options trading using this method is quite feasible.